nlp-stat-test/nlp-stat-test/README.md

 Hi there 👋

 Welcome to the NLPStatTest project.
-You can view a short demo of this system at https://vimeo.com/443074846
+You can view a short demo (4 minutes) of this system at https://vimeo.com/443074846

 ## How to run NLPStatTest locally using the web UI
 1. Clone or download this repository.